AusDTO/dto-design-guide/_foundations/typography/index.md

 section: Typography
 ---

-<p class="abstract" style="border-bottom:hidden">Use clear and accessible typography as the primary way to communicate with users.<p>
+<p class="abstract" style="border-bottom:hidden">Use clear and accessible typography as the primary way to communicate.<p>